book page

 Reviewer avatar

 The book rewards re-reading.
-On pass two, the Educational Games connections become more explicit and surprisingly rigorous.
+On pass two, the Game Development Basics connections become more explicit and surprisingly rigorous.
+(Side note: if you like Code Classic Arcade Games - Web Programming (Paperback), you’ll likely enjoy this too.)

 Reviewer avatar